New Jersey Minutemen

 A similar program dedicated to punching Nazis was organized by Meyer Lansky in New York.
-Lansky's efforts—which included 1938's so-called Battle of Yorkville Casino, in which 60 Jewish-American World War I vets fought the 1,000-strong German-American Bund at a birthday party for Hitler—were partly at the behest of former U.S. Congressman Nathan Perlman and Rabbi Stephen S. Wise.
+Lansky's efforts—which included 1938's so-called Battle of Yorkville Casino, in which 60 Jewish-American World War I vets wearing American Legion caps fought the 1,000-strong German American Bund at a birthday party for Hitler—were partly at the behest of former U.S. Congressman Nathan Perlman and Rabbi Stephen S. Wise.
 Lansky put together a team for this work that included the likes of Bugsy Siegel, Lepke Buchalter, Gurrah Shapiro, Tick Tock Tannenbaum, and Blue Jaw Magoon.
 Lansky and Siegel declined an offer of payment for these services, considering it, rather, a duty and an honor.
 Lansky, who referred to the Bundists as brownshirts, later said "The main point was to teach them that Jews couldn't be kicked around."

 In both states, respectable leadership involved with the campaign specified "no killing please" even though the lower-level muscle were willing to provide additional violence.
 Meanwhile, opposing the rise of American fascism was sound policy for criminal underground leaders whose business prospects would likely be compromised by the rise of an authoritarian regime; Mussolini, for his part, had not been a particular ally of the Sicilian Mafia.

 The New Jersey Minutemen took their name from the Continental Minutemen rapid-reaction militia of the American Revolutionary War.
 The slogan of the New Jersey Minutemen was "No Ism But American-Ism."

-Nat Arno enlisted on January 1, 1941 and served as a sergeant in the infantry of the U.S. Army during World War II.
+Nat Arno enlisted on January 1, 1941, and served as a sergeant in the infantry of the U.S. Army during World War II.
 He later moved to California, started a family there and died in 1973.